 Checking data at this stage can keep bad data out of your system and help improve the overall quality of data considerably.
 It also helps you assess data sources.
 If you are repeatedly getting poor-quality data from one source, you may need to find an alternate source.

-Perform data health check assessments
+Perform data health check assessments!

 Checking your data from time to time gives you the opportunity to discover anomalies before they affect your decisions and operations.
 It also helps spot patterns and trends that could indicate the source of the issue.
 For example, data coming in from one department may not comply with the format being followed by other departments.
-This process should ideally be automated to maximize efficiency.
+This process should ideally be automated to maximise efficiency.

 Update data regularly